Department of Bio-Medical Sciences faculty perform research in areas including neurosciences,

 Dr. Komiskey's has conducted research on the effect of estrogen on manganese-induced toxicity on embryonic astrocytes.
 He is a Diplomate of the American Board of Toxicology.
 He is also a member of the Society for Neuroscience, Society of Toxicology, and American Society for Pharmacology and Experimental Therapeutics.

-Dr. Lu has established a lab capable of doing both in vivo and in vitro studies of cerebellar function at GA-PCOM.
+Dr. Lu has established a lab capable of doing both in vivo and in vitro studies of cerebellar function at PCOM Georgia.
 Meanwhile, he is conducting collaborative research at Emory University using electrophysiological and optogenetic methods.

-Dr. Matayoshi initiated a Human Performance Laboratory to drive student and faculty research on the Georgia Campus.
+Dr. Matayoshi initiated a Human Performance Laboratory to drive student and faculty research at PCOM Georgia.
 Besides his expertise in medical science, he is a trained cultural diversity facilitator, public speaking coach and educational consultant.

 Dr. McAfee's research includes field work in the Dominican Republic and locally with cave sites in Georgia and Alabama.
 The other side of this work involves geomorphometrics using 3D surface scans to explore the changes and variations in sloth anatomy and morphology.